Skip to content

 1. Install Localport

 This takes about 10 seconds.
-It downloads a single binary file — no runtime, no dependencies.
+It downloads a single binary file, with no runtime and no dependencies.

 2. Get a token

-Sign up at dashboard.localport.io (free, no credit card).
+Sign up at dashboard.localport.io and start your free trial.
 Create a tunnel and copy the token.

 3. Start the tunnel